Matt-Law12/cpap/README.md

 <img src="./images/RCP AP map_3057x3057_v2022.png" alt="Image1" />

 </div>
-The Aquatic Preserves are managed by the Florida Department of Environmental Protection's Office of Resilience and Coastal Protection.  <br />
+Florida's Aquatic Preserves are state-owned sovereign submerged lands in areas which have exceptional biological, aesthetic, and scientific value, which have been set aside for the benefit of future generations.
+In total, there are 41 Aquatic Preseves located in the state of Florida, which seek to preserve the aesthetic, biological, and scientific values these areas provide.
+All 41 Aquatic Preserves are managed by the Florida Department of Environmental Protection's Office of Resilience and Coastal Protection. <br />
 <br />
 The Central Panhandle Aquatic Preserves (CPAP) office, located in Northwest Florida, is responsible for the management of four Aquatic Preserves: <br />
 <br />